Kazakh clothing

-Kazakh women wearing a folk costume for ceremonial purposes.
+Kazakhstani women wearing a folk costume for ceremonial purposes.

 Kazakh clothing, worn by the Kazakh people, is often made of materials suited to the region's extreme climate and the people's nomadic lifestyle.
 It is commonly decorated with elaborate ornaments made from bird beaks, animal horns, hooves and feet.
 Although contemporary Kazakhs usually wear Western dress, the Turkic people wear more traditional clothing for holidays and special occasions.

 Materials and production methods

 Traditional materials used in Kazakh clothing include fabric, skin, felt, and fur.
 Embroidery, fur, jewelry, and ornamentation may also be used for decoration.
 Imported materials such as silk, brocade, and velvet can also be used for clothing, but are more expensive than traditional materials.

 A Bactrian camel has its hair sheared for clothing.

 Traditional materials, such as horsehair, fox fur, sheep's wool and rabbit hides, are used in the production of clothing.
 Preparation of the materials includes skinning, drying, and greasing the hides with a mixture of sour milk and flour.
 After four days, the skins are washed and soaked in a concentrated brine.
 After more drying, the underside of the hide is scraped with a skinning knife before being heated; this gives the skin its whitish color.
 The fur is then ready for dyeing in a variety of colors.
 Yellow dye is made from the crushed root of the Taranovy plant.
 Red dye is made from the root of Uiran Boyau, and orange dye is often made from dried pomegranate crusts.

 Kazakhs often use white wool, and consider wool from the neck of a sheep valuable.
 The hair of the Bactrian camel is also used for more luxurious clothing.
 An undercoat, collected after the camel has molted, it is considered particularly valuable.

 Imported cotton, silk, and woolen fabrics were used by Kazakh nomads.
 The feudal nobility used imported fabrics to make their clothing; less-affluent Kazakhs wore more easily accessible materials, such as furs, leather, and homemade wool.
 Fabrics were home-spun on a primitive, horizontal loom.